 • Fundamental British Values are evident in RE and children understand how RE can celebrate difference.

-• Children will understand the Catholic virtues which will be focused on each half term and how these relate to their personal life and to British Values
+• Children will understand the Catholic virtues and Catholic Social Teaching which will be focused on each half term and how these relate to their personal life and to British Values

 • The children will grow to know and love God, develop their moral, spiritual, vocational and cultural nature and deepen their faith.